Contractors seeking a mortgage

 There are various definitions for a contractor.
 For this reason, there are different ways lenders will assess mortgages for contractors.
 Some lenders will view fluctuations in your income as a red flag, but this is not true of all of them.
 In fact, the number of lenders offering mortgages to contractors are steadily increasing.
 This is due to the fact that working as a contractor is becoming a popular alternative to conventional employment.

-It is possible to secure a mortgage if you are a:
+It is possible to secure a mortgage, and we can help:

 - Self-employed contractor (whether recent or established)

 - Professional contractor (accountant, mortgages for teachers, legal/medical professional, locum doctor mortgages)

 - Contractor of umbrella companies

 Some lenders will even consider your application if you’ve been a contractor in the UK for less than a year.
 Each case is unique, and at Think Plutus we aim to be as helpful as possible.
 If you still have questions after reading this page, our advisers are just a phone call away.

 To be a self-employed contractor, you must be registered with HMRC as self-employed.
 Contractors generally pay their own income tax and national insurance.
 A self-employed contractor will often subcontract for one or more companies.
 If this is your status, it has implications if you are trying to obtain a mortgage.

 If you’re a self-employed contractor, lenders will need to see your work history for a period of at least 12 months.
 They will use this information to determine your affordability, using the income declared in your self-assessment as a guide.